prakharagarwall/Medicine-Management-System/README.md

 whether a medicine is currently available or not.
 For your use I have also uploaded an executable file of complete code which you can run and try, and let me know whether there are any changes that I can make to make this system better and efficient so that it covers maximum retailers and wholesalers of the medicines.
+Login form is the code you need to execute first.